 "I see you brought your lunch, but we have rules about food inside the Children's Garden.
 There is a place for picnics behind the pavilion.
 Let me show you where to go."

 RULES OF THE CHILDREN'S GARDEN

-The following rules are posted at the entrance to the Children's Garden.
+The following rules are posted at the entrance to the children's garden.

-Welcome through Childhood's Gate, the Children's Garden in the H.O.
-Smith Botanic Gardens
+Childhood's Gate Children's Garden